-“The main principle of the factory of the future is connectivity – devices with the ability to communicate often simple information to a computer,” says Brendan Free, industry sector manager at RS.
+“The main principle of the factory of the future is connectivity – devices with the ability to communicate often simple information to a computer,” says Brendan Free, industry sector manager at RS Components.
 “We’re finding that manufacturers are increasingly aware of the benefits of increased connectivity and the industrial internet of things (IIoT).”

-"You can put simple sensors on machinery that will provide you with a clear early warning of when it is going to break down"Brendan Free, Industry Sector Manager, RS
+"Condition-monitoring coupled with connected devices can provide you with a clear early warning of when a piece of machinery is going to break down"Brendan Free, Industry Sector Manager, RS Components

-In some cases companies invest heavily, particularly in new factories and sites, and introduce IIoT-ready machinery throughout, all linked to suitable business management software.
+In some cases, companies invest heavily, particularly in new factories and sites, and introduce IIoT-ready machinery throughout, all linked to suitable business management software.

 “Essentially, in the past maintenance teams had to wait until machines broke down in order to carry out repairs, but now sensors can pick up when motors are getting too hot, for example, and alert the maintenance team to monitor the situation and carry out repair work before something goes wrong.

-"Information is powerful and the data you can get from IIoT puts you in a position to make good decisions for your business"Brendan Free, Industry Sector Manager, RS
+"Information is powerful and the data you can get from IIoT puts you in a position to make good decisions for your business"Brendan Free, Industry Sector Manager, RS Components

 “This allows companies to carry out planned maintenance at a time that suits them, when there is the least impact on productivity.
 You can quite quickly assess the efficiency of that machine – how well it’s running and how often it is down for – and you can then build cost calculations for getting a replacement,” adds Free.
 “Information is really powerful and the data you can get from IIoT technology puts you in a position to make good decisions for your business and look at wider trends around the efficiency of the factory as a whole.”